-- Other – Any other costs.
+- Other – Any additional costs.

-- Volume Available – The volume remaining in the containers.
+- Volume Available – The remaining volume in the container(s).

-If the measurements of the product in the importer record has been entered into the items master file, SapphireOne will know the volume of the container/s and the volume of the product.
-It will then keep running Volume and Volume Available totals.
+If the product measurements in the importer record are entered into the items master file, SapphireOne will determine the container volume and the product volume, thereby maintaining running Volume and Volume Available totals.

-A practical Example of the Processing of an Importer Record
+Example of Processing an Importer Record

-First Create the Product Transactions
+1. First Create the Product Transactions

-For this documentation we will create a PVI for an overseas Vendor.
-Using the FX button set a rate of 0.75 exactly.
-Then manually enter a round figure of USD 15,000.00.
+To start with, create a PVI for an overseas vendor.
+Use the FX button to set a rate of 0.75 exactly, and then manually enter a round figure of USD 15,000.00.
 Note that these inventory classes should have a Type in importer of P for Product.

-Shipping Freight Costs etc.
+2. Shipping Freight Costs etc.

-Tax and Duties
+3. Tax and Duties